 Weight measures are highly recommended, for best accuracy.
 If using cups, be sure to use the spoon and level method to fill your cups.

 Step 1: Mix the dough – I highly recommend weighing the flour and water!
-After that, simply stir together.
+After that, simply stir them together.
 Remove the dough to a well-floured work surface.
 If it’s sticky, use a silicone bowl scraper to move the dough through the flour to remove the stickiness.

 Be sure not to add too much flour.
 The dough should be very moist.
 At this point, do a few stretches of the dough by pushing and stretching it away from you then folding it back and repeating.
 As the dough is very moist, conventional “kneading” won’t work well.

 Step 2: Rising, stretching and folding the dough – Place the dough in a bowl with the olive oil.
-You’ll do a series of stretch and folds (explained in detail in the Recipe Card below!), followed by a rest period.
+You’ll do a series of stretches and folds (explained in detail in the Recipe Card below!), followed by a rest period.
 Just before adding to the skillet, the dough will go into the fridge for 10 minutes.

 Add some oil to the skillet, then shape the focaccia, adding more oil to the top.
 Add your toppings, then let rise before baking.